 I continued with the sessions (Yoga and Pilates) but they just weren’t the same, as I now received pitying looks from all the participants who simply felt sorry for me.
 The welcoming feeling I had felt at that first Pilates session was now gone and I was an outcast in the group, cast aside by the others.
 A few of them occasionally spoke to me but it was more so they could settle their curiosity about what had happened to Violet.

-Don’t get me wrong if anyone had openly asked about Violet or whether I had other children, I would have told them the truth anyway, but I would have preferred a chance for them to get to know me a little first, before they learnt my sad news as that’s the basis of friendship, it needs to be built from mutual understanding and shared interests rather than pity.
+Don’t get me wrong if anyone had openly asked about Violet or whether I had other children, I would have told them the truth anyway.
+I would have preferred a chance for them to get to know me a little first, before they learnt my sad news as that’s the basis of friendship.
+It needs to be built from mutual understanding and shared interests rather than pity.